VandyTheCoder/Iroha-2-Block-Explorer/README.md

 ```sh
 rails server
 ```
-Your application should now be running at http://localhost:3000.

 ### Step 4: Access the Application
 Open your web browser and navigate to http://localhost:3000 to access the application.